idomand/jukebox/README.md

 ## Description

-Working Jukebox implemented with React and Howler.js for the audio handling.
+Working Jukebox implemented with React, styled-Components for CSS styling and Howler.js for the audio handling.

 The Jukebox will run in an infinite accelerating loop until it is stopped.